Knowledgebase

 If you use Windows Vista, Windows 7 or Windows 8 to access Web Disk over an unencrypted connection, cPanel requires that you enable Digest Authentication.
 If you have a signed SSL certificate for your domain, Digest Authentication is not necessary.

 Web Digest authentication is an unencrypted authentication method.
 This means that your cPanel credentials may be transmitted in plain text.
 It is highly recommended that you use FTP instead as it is more secure.
+To enable Digest Authentication:

 1. Click Enable Digest Authentication.
 A confirmation dialog box will appear.